 The online change of vehicle ownership service at www.motortrans.ie requires identity details of the VRC to enable transactions to proceed.

 However aside from the online service there are instances where dealers purchase vehicles and do not obtain possession of the VRC.

-In such a case, the seller of the vehicle must obtain a replacement VRC by completing form RF134 (PDF, 25 KB) and paying the appropriate fee.
+In such a case, the seller of the vehicle must obtain a replacement VRC form RF134 Form by clicking here, completing it and paying the appropriate fee.

 Procedures to follow where documents to complete a change of ownership are not available

 A statutory declaration may be made by the new owner of the vehicle.
 The Statutory Declaration form will be issued to the new owner,on request, by the Motor Tax Office.
 On the instructions of the Department of Transport, Tourism and Sport, the statutory declaration cannot be downloaded and must be requested directly by the new owner from the Motor Tax Office.